wkolowski/Type-Theory-Wishlist/README.md

   l |> (filter (not << odd) >> map (* 3))
 ```

-There are two syntaxes for operator sections.
-The first one (`(* 3)` above) is borrowed from Haskell and works only for already-defined functions whose names are symbols.
-The second one (`(_ `mod` 2 =?
-0)` above) works for any expression that represents a single-argument function, with the underscore `_` used to mark the argument.
-We can turn any function into an infix operator by enclosing the function's name in backticks, like for `mod` above.

-Together with the pipe operators and function composition operators, this makes data processing easy and readable.
+Functions can be applied not only positionally, but also by naming the argument.
+With such application, the order of the arguments doesn't matter anymore.
+This is also useful when we need to explicitly provide an implicit argument.

 ```
 self-comp (h : Nat -> Nat) : Nat -> Nat :=
   comp {A => Nat, B => Nat, C => Nat} {g => h} {f => h}
 ```

-Functions can be applied not only positionally, but also by naming the argument.
-With such application, the order of the arguments doesn't matter anymore.
-This is also useful when we need to explicitly provide an implicit argument.
+To reiterate: the order of arguments doesn't matter.
+As a bonus, we can set many arguments to the same value easily - this should be very useful easpecially for type arguments.

 ```
 self-comp' (h : Nat -> Nat) : Nat -> Nat :=
   comp {C, A, B => Nat; f, g => h}
 ```

-To reiterate: the order of arguments doesn't matter.
-As a bonus, we can set many arguments to the same value very easily - this should be very useful easpecially for type arguments.
+Last but not least, there is special syntax for applying functions which have a lot of complex arguments.
+To apply a function `f` in this way, we write `f $` and then list the arguments below on separate lines.
+We can supply the arguments positionally in order and also by name, in which case they can appear out of order.
+This syntax is inspired by Haskell's `$` operator, and may also be used to avoid parenthesis hell when a function takes a lot of other functions as arguments.

 ```
 complex-application